 Whirley was the first chick to hatch on the Whirley Crane nest on May 12, 2017, to Richmond and Rosie.
 This was not the first year the nest had been used, but it was the first year there was a camera, provided by the Golden Gate Audubon Society, so that humans could watch and enjoy and learn about ospreys on the SF Bay.
-Whirley and her brother Rivet captured the attention and love of many people, both local and afar.
+Whirley and her sibling Rivet captured the attention and love of many people, both local and afar.
 A lively chat group ensued.
 Whirley fledged successfully on July 3.
 In the early morning of July 4, she flew off the nest for some reason and wasn't seen again until July 5, when a barge crew fished her out of the Bay.
 She was taken to Wildcare but her injuries were too extensive and they had to euthanize her.
-Her brother Rivet was banded and migrated South in the Autumn of 2017.
+Her sibling Rivet was banded, migrated South in the Autumn of 2017 and returned briefly to the nest in 2018.

 (tune: Old Blue, supply your own voice!)